IRIS-Digital-Dosimeter/IRIS-Obsidian-Vault/IRIS/Quick Starts/MDA Datalogger.md

 ## Using the Dat Plotter Script!
 ### Dependencies
 #### The Code
-Please make sure you are looking at the `cleanup` branch!
+Please make sure you are looking at the `cleanup` branch of the `IRIS-Project` repo!
 - The **script** can be found at: `IRIS-Project\packages\M4\Toggle Switch Datalogger\m4_dma_dat_plotter\m4_dma_dat_plotter.py`.
 - You will find the **sketch** at: `IRIS-Project\packages\M4\Toggle Switch Datalogger\dma_dual_adc_unified_SfFat\dma_dual_adc_unified_SdFat.ino`.
 	- **You need all files in here.
 Not just `dma_dual_adc_unified_SdFat.ino`**